 We understand that being unable to work can be a difficult and uncertain time for you.
-We will strive to ensure that your claim is processed in a timely manner so you can receive a decision as quickly as possible.
+We will strive to ensure that we provide you with all options available and in the event you need to lodge a claim we aim to have it processed in a timely manner, so you can receive a decision as quickly as possible.